saikrishna0126/assignment.github.io/README.md

         - Waiting
         - Terminated or exited
 - **What is Process Management**
-The main functions of process management include starting, stopping, and arranging processes within an operating system.
+The fundamental functions of process management include starting, stopping, and arranging processes within an operating system.
 Consider a process as an instance of a program currently running, complete with its execution environment, memory, and CPU state.
 Due to its ability to manage several processes concurrently, Linux is a multitasking operating system that enables users to run multiple programs simultaneously.
   - **There are two types of processes :**
     - **1.Foreground :** These are the processes which are to be executed or initiated by the user or the programmer, they can not be initialized by system services.
 Such processes take input from the user and return the output.
     - **2.Background :** These are the processes that are to be executed or initiated by the system itself or by users, though they can even be managed by users.
 These processes have a unique PID or process if assigned to them and we can initiate other processes within the same terminal from which they are initiated.